justeattakeaway/pie/.changeset/tiny-books-reply.md

 "pie-docs": minor
 ---

-[Removed] - remove the `label` prop and use the pie-form-label component instead.
+[Updated] - remove the `label` prop and use the pie-form-label component instead.